British inflation tumbles to lowest level in over 14 years

-LONDON British inflation plunged to its lowest level since May 2000 last month and Bank of England Governor Mark Carney said it looked set to fall further.
+LONDON British consumer price inflation plunged to its lowest level since May 2000 last month and looks set to fall further, easing a squeeze on consumers and leaving the Bank of England under no pressure to raise interest rates soon.

-Official figures on Tuesday showed the annual rate of consumer price inflation halved to 0.5 percent in December from 1.0 percent in November.
+Reflecting a slide in global oil prices, the rate of consumer price inflation halved to an annual 0.5 percent in December from 1.0 percent in November, the Office for National Statistics said on Tuesday.

-The tumble reflected a slide in global oil prices.
-Coming four months before a national election, the government said it was good news for consumers, boosting their spending power after years of weak wage growth.

-It also may delay any rate rise from the BoE if price falls spread beyond food and energy.

-Crude oil prices fell to their lowest level in nearly six years on Tuesday, pointing to further falls in inflation.

-In November, the BoE predicted CPI would reach its target of 2 percent only toward the end of 2017.
-Financial markets are expecting the BoE to start raising rates only in early 2016.

-Economists in a Reuters poll had expected inflation in December to fall to 0.7 percent.
+Economists taking part in a Reuters poll had expected inflation to fall to 0.7 percent.
 Sterling weakened after the data and was close its lowest level against the dollar in 18 months.

+Weak price growth will be a relief for British consumers as a boost to their spending power after years of weak wage growth.

+Most economists, meanwhile, say Britain, where consumer spending remains strong, faces less danger of deflation than the euro zone, where falling prices have sparked fears of a Japan-style economic stagnation.

-Carney said the BoE would look closely at Britons' inflation expectations, which at the moment show they think inflation will rise fairly close to the BoE's 2 percent target in coming years.
-Such expectations partially gauge whether consumers are minded to put off spending hoping for cheaper prices.
+Surveys of Britons' inflation expectations - the kind of thing that hints at whether purchasing will be delayed - show that they expect inflation to rise and to be fairly close to the BoE's 2 percent target in coming years.

+After years of prices rising faster than wages, the data may help the government of Prime Minister David Cameron to combat criticism from the opposition Labour Party that it has presided over a "cost of living crisis", one of the big political themes ahead of a May 7 national election.

 WEAKER INFLATION TO COME

-Economists flagged the possibility that British inflation could turn negative soon if oil prices -- which have already fallen 60 percent from their June 2014 peaks -- fall further.

-"But we reject any notion that the UK faces serious risk of harmful deflation," said Michael Saunders, economist at Citi.
+"We doubt that inflation has reached its low point yet," said Paul Hollingsworth, economist at Capital Economics, adding that he expected inflation to hit 0.2 percent in the coming months and could even dip into negative territory.

+"That said, with the Bank of England focused on the medium term outlook for inflation, its present weakness is likely to only act as a speed limit rather than an outright roadblock to raising interest rates."

-The Office for National Statistics said falling petrol prices and lower electricity and gas bills compared with a year ago were the biggest factors pushing down inflation in December.
+The ONS said falling petrol prices and lower electricity and gas bills compared with a year ago were the biggest factors pushing down inflation in December.

+BoE Governor Mark Carney last month described falling oil prices as "unambiguously net positive" for Britain's economy.

+In a formal explanation to finance minister George Osborne next month, the BoE is likely to say that the fall in oil prices will only have a short-run impact on inflation and that its concern is to focus on the outlook for inflation over a two- to three-year horizon.

 Food prices, which have been pushed down by a supermarket price war and lower commodity prices, fell 1.9 percent -- their biggest fall since June 2002.